 Biden finds a new friend in Vietnam as American CEOs look for alternatives to Chinese factories

-Biden said last month at a fundraiser in Salt Lake City that Vietnam doesn’t want a defense alliance with the U.S., “but they want relationships because they want China to know that they’re not alone” and can choose their own relationships.
-The president decided to tack a visit to Vietnam on to his trip to India for the Group of 20 summit that winds up Sunday.
+Biden, who arrived in Hanoi on Sunday afternoon, said last month at a fundraiser in Salt Lake City that Vietnam doesn’t want a defense alliance with the U.S., “but they want relationships because they want China to know that they’re not alone” and can choose its own partners.
+The president decided to tack a visit to Vietnam on to his trip to India for the Group of 20 summit that wrapped up Sunday.

-With China’s own economic slowdown and Chinese President Xi Jinping’s consolidation of political power, Biden sees an opportunity to bring more nations — including Vietnam and Cambodia — into America’s orbit.
+With China’s economic slowdown and President Xi Jinping’s consolidation of political power, Biden sees an opportunity to bring more nations — including Vietnam and Cambodia — into America’s orbit.

-“We find ourselves in a situation where all of these changes around the world are taking place,” Biden explained about the Vietnam trip last month.
+“We find ourselves in a situation where all of these changes around the world are taking place,” Biden explained last month about Vietnam.
 “We have an opportunity, if we’re smart, to change the dynamic.”

+Jon Finer, Biden’s chief deputy national security adviser, said the elevated status represents Vietnam’s highest tier of international partnership.

+“It’s important to make clear that this is more than words,” Finer told reporters Sunday aboard Biden’s flight to Hanoi.
+“In a system like Vietnam, it’s a signal to their entire government, their entire bureaucracy about the depth and cooperation and alignment with another country that is possible.”

 U.S. trade with Vietnam has already accelerated since 2019.
 But there are limits to how much further it can progress without improvements to the country’s infrastructure, its workers’ skills and its governance.
 Nor has increased trade automatically put the Vietnamese economy on an upward trajectory.